tarunc/backbone-bubble/README.md

   el: $('#main')[0],
   labels: false, // Labels on the circle
   grid: true, // Can also be:
-  // { x: true, y: { shortLines: true, text: true, lines: true } } or { x: { lines: false, text: true }, y: false }
+  // { x: true, y: { shortLines: true, text: true, lines: true } }
+  // or { x: { lines: false, text: true }, y: false }
-  // { x: true, y: true, shortLines: true } etc
+  // or { x: true, y: true, shortLines: true } etc
   maxRadius: 30, // Maximum Radius of a circle.
 Will scale the size parameter accordingly
   box: true, // Draw a box around the chart
-  tooltips: true, // Tooltips
+  tooltips: true, // Tooltips on hover (located where the mouse is located)
   url: '/static/movies.json', // Url to server
   params: { 'request': 'params', 'go': 'here' }, // Request parameters
   titles: { // Chart titles